 Proposals with incomplete or missing sections will not be eligible and will not be considered.
-Please take the time to complete this checklist to make sure that all the necessary information is included in your proposal packet.

-PROPOSALS ARE DUE BEFORE 2:15 PM Monday, January 30, 2023
+PROPOSALS ARE DUE BEFORE 2:15 PM Monday, June 5, 2023

 Bids may be submitted up to 2:15 P.M. on the above meeting date at the Department of the City Clerk.
 Room 311, City Hall.
 25 Dorrance Street, Providence.
 At 2:15 P.M. all bids will be publicly opened and read at the Board of Contract Meeting in the City Council Chambers, on the 3rd floor of City Hall.
-Submissions will be time and date stamped.Proposals delivered after 2:15 pm will not be considered.
+Submissions will be time and date stamped.

+Proposals delivered after 2:15 pm will not be considered.